Murder of Diana Quer: Media coverage

 The missing person case and subsequent murder trial received a large amount of media coverage.
 Some news outlets were criticised for relying on morbid fascination or sensationalism in their coverage.
-One cited example was the Espejo Público ("Public Mirror") programme on Antena 3, which reported that Quer's social media account was still active and speculated as to why.
+One cited example was the Espejo público programme on Antena 3, which reported that Quer's social media account was still active and speculated as to why.
 The same programme was condemned by Quer's family in October 2019 for broadcasting an alleged "last photograph" of the murder victim; the relatives believed that it was implying that her clothing was responsible for her death.

 Some authors believed that the case had disproportionate coverage as Quer was young, wealthy and female (see Missing white woman syndrome).
 One case contrasted with that of Quer was of Iván Durán, a 30-year-old man from nearby Baiona, who went missing three days later.
 Durán's father said that police resources went disproportionately to the search for Quer.
 An autopsy indicated that Durán committed suicide by firearm shortly after leaving home.